jameshughes89/cs102/src/site/topics/trees/binary-search-trees.rst

 Searching a Binary Search Tree
 ==============================

-* The special ordering property allows us to search for items within the binary search tree more efficiently than a regular search through a tree
+* The special ordering property enables a more efficient search through the tree when compared to a search regular binary tree
-* For this section, we will assume we are using a linked implementation of a binary search tree
+* For this section, assume the use of a linked implementation of a binary search tree

     * More on this below

 Naive Search
 ------------

-* Since the binary search tree is a binary tree, we could use the search presented in the previous topic
+* Since the binary search tree is a binary tree, the search discussed in the previous topic can be used
-* Remember that this search strategy has a computational complexity of :math:`O(n)`, where :math:`n` is the number of nodes in the tree
+* This search strategy has a computational complexity of :math:`O(n)`, where :math:`n` is the number of nodes in the tree

 .. code-block:: java
     :linenos: